practicingruby/practicing-ruby-paid/posts/v4/007-confident-ruby.md

     end
   end

-  # Yields a hash of cleaned-up transaction attributes for each fetched transaction
+  # Yields a hash of cleaned-up transaction attributes for each transaction
   def fetch_transactions
     transactions = bank.read_transactions(account_number)
     transactions.is_a?(Array) or raise TypeError, "transactions is not an Array"